 "It is great that we have this flagship project in Linz.
-Medusa places us at the forefront compared to other university hospitals.
+MEDUSA catapults us right to the top compared to other university hospitals.
 Elsewhere they work with the model from Canada - that's a huge difference in quality."

-„"It's great that we have this flagship project in Linz.
-MEDUSA catapults us to the forefront compared to others."“Univ.-Prof. Dr. Andreas Gruber
+„It is great that we have this flagship project in Linz.
+MEDUSA catapults us right to the top compared to others.“Univ.-Prof. Dr. Andreas Gruber